If You're Not Scared, You're Not Trying Hard Enough: Marketing Resolutions 2014

 1. Learn to code

-Take some time away from Netflix in the evenings and take a look at W3Schools or Codecademy.
-They’re both free, both step-by-step, and you can take all the time you need to bring so much more to your business than you ever thought you could.
+Take some time away from Netflix in the evenings and take a look at W3Schools, Codecademy or WhoIsHostingThis.
+They’re all free, both step-by-step, and you can take all the time you need to bring so much more to your business than you ever thought you could.

 2. Learn to design